arc-smith/Chess-Game-HVH/README.md

 ## Honors Project

 This chess game is an honors project developed under the supervision of Professor Miriam Briskman for honors credit.
 It showcases Python programming and software engineering fundamentals applied in an independent project.
-Developed and maintained by Ahmai Chaney-smith (https://github.com/arc-smith).
+Developed and maintained by Ahmai Smith (https://github.com/arc-smith).